 Q: How do the outcomes of total hip and total knee replacement surgeries performed with ROBODOC® system compare to results from traditional manual total hip or total knee surgery?

-A: Clinical studies conducted in the U.S., Europe and Japan have compared short-term post-operative complications and long-term functional outcomes of total hip replacement surgery done by ROBODOC® and by traditional manual surgery.
-Fewer short-term complications were observed with ROBODOC® procedures.
-These included no intra-operative fractures of the femur caused by implant insertion (Borner et al., 1997, Bargar et al., 1998, Nishihara et al., 2006), decreased incidence of blood clots / pulmonary embolism (blood clots in the lungs) (Hagio et al., 2003), and decreased time after surgery to full weight bearing and ability to walk unaided without a cane (Bargar et al., 1998, Nishihara et al., 2006).
-Length of hospital stay, and various other potential post-operations complications, such as infection, were found to occur at rates similar to traditional manual surgery (Bargar et al., 1998).
+A: Clinical studies conducted in the U.S., Europe and Japan had compared short-term post-operative complications and long-term functional outcomes of total hip replacement surgery done by ROBODOC® and by traditional manual surgery.
+There were no intra-operative fractures of the femur caused by implant insertion (Borner et al., 1997, Bargar et al., 1998, Nishihara et al., 2006, Nakamura et al., 2010), and a decreased incidence of blood clots/pulmonary embolism (blood clots in the lungs) (Hagio et al., 2003) with ROBODOC® procedures.
+Length of hospital stay and various other potential post-operations complications, such as infections, were found to occur at rates similar to traditional manual surgery (Bargar et al., 1998).

-Regarding long-term outcomes, the more precise fit of the femoral stem implant in ROBODOC® procedures provides for better ingrowth of bone necessary to firmly secure the hip implant in the femur (Nishihara et al., 2006, Hananouchi et al., 2007), better transfer of body weight through the upper femur leading to less loss of bone density / bone strength that may be observed after traditional hip replacement surgery (Hananouch et al., 2007, Nakamura et al., 2010) and decreased incidence of leg length discrepancies (ROBODOC IDE Trial G000071, Nakamura et al., 2010), a frequent complaint after total hip replacement surgery and the most common reason for malpractice suits for this type of surgery (Clark et al., 2006).
-In addition, when evaluated 3-5 years after surgery, no differences were detected in general overall assessments of health and ease of daily activities between hip replacement procedures performed manually or by ROBODOC® (ROBODOC IDE Trial G000071).
+Regarding long-term outcomes, the more precise fit, fill and alignment of the femoral stem implant in ROBODOC® procedures provides for better ingrowth of bone necessary to firmly secure the hip implant in the femur (Nishihara et al., 2006, Hananouchi et al., 2007), better transfer of body weight through the upper femur leading to less loss of bone density / bone strength that may be observed after traditional hip replacement surgery (Hananouch et al., 2007, Nakamura et al., 2010) and decreased incidence of leg length discrepancies (Nakamura et al., 2010), a frequent complaint after total hip replacement surgery and the most common reason for malpractice suits for this type of surgery (Clark et al., 2006, Nam et al., 2013).

 Total knee replacement